 Any 1000- or 2000-level course with the following prefixes: AE, APPH, BIOL, BMED, CEE, CHBE, CHEM, EAS, ECE, ISYE, MATH, ME, MSE, NRE, PHYS.

-Students must complete 21 credit hours of Chinese electives at 2002 level or above.
+Students must complete 21 credit hours of Chinese electives at 2002 (or its equivalent), 3000-level and above.
 Six credit hours are counted in Humanities, six in Core Area F, and 9 in Modern Languages Requirements.
 Students can only count one CHIN 34XX course toward 3 of the 21 credits of Chinese electives as 34XX courses reflect culture courses taught in English.

 Minimum grade of C required.